Britain's WPP says several of its agencies hit by cyber attack

-UPDATE 1-Delivery Hero on track to raise 1 bln euros with listing

-* Orders below 25.50 euros a share risk missing deal - sources

-LONDON, June 27 Britain's WPP, the world's biggest advertising company, said on Tuesday that computer systems within several of its agencies had been hit by a suspected cyber attack.
+LONDON, June 27 (Reuters) - Britain's WPP, the world's biggest advertising company, said on Tuesday that computer systems within several of its agencies had been hit by a suspected cyber attack.

 Several major companies, including Russia's top oil producer Rosneft, said they have also been affected by a large scale cyber attack.